 Some travel guides name Sinigang as among the best vegetable soups in the world.
 That said, Sinigang Na Baboy has gained popularity worldwide with many variations.

 Lumpia, the Filipino-style spring rolls, is very popular for family reunions or special celebrations.
 Unlike the original spring rolls from China, this version has a super-thin wrapper made of flour, salt, and water.

 There are numerous filling options for Lumpia, such as Adobo meat, fish, or vegetables.
 Commonly, when serving, Filipinos will dip Lumpia into Agre Dulce (sweet and sour sauce), banana ketchup, or chili sauce.

 During the pre-colonial period before the 16th century, Hokkien traders brought along their Lumpia to the Philippines.
 That said, the name also originated in the Hokkien language.
 Lumpia, or Lun-pia, literally means “soft cake” in Filipino words.

 How can I forget to provide you with a detailed guide on preparing Lumpia?

-Besides Filipino main dishes, the country also provides you with many exciting treats to munch for weeks.
+Besides Filipino main dishes, the country also provides you with many exciting treats to munch on for weeks.
 Some will use fresh Filipino fruits as their main ingredients, and some will have rice as the foundation.
-But anyway, everything is heavenly tasty!
+But anyway, everything is heavenly and tasty!

 You might already know mango, especially Carabao mango, is the national fruit in the Philippines.
 Therefore, this Crema De Mangga, also known as Mango Float, not only present the best of Filipino fruits but also marks a cornerstone of the Filipino cuisine.